checkedc/checkedc-clang/docs/checkedc/Testing.md

 		llvm-lit d:\autobahn1\llvm\tools\clang\test

 ## Test baselines
-We have observed a few tests fail on Windows on a clean LLVM/clang enlistment that don't seem to fail on the buildbots.
+We have observed a few tests fail unexpectedly on Windows on a clean LLVM/clang enlistment.
+These tests don't seem to fail on the buildbots.
 We have not tracked down the source of the failures.
 For now, we are using [testing baselines](Test-Baselines.md) to exclude these tests.
-LLVM/clang have an optimistic check-in policy, so it is possible that a few tests may fail in the main-line repos when we update to the latest sources.
+LLVM/clang has an optimistic check-in policy, so it is possible that a few tests may fail in the main-line repos when we update to the latest sources.